Blockade of Wonsan: April 1952

 In the Wonsan area on April 10, TF-77 carried out a coordinated strike using the guns of USS Saint Paul and USS Hanson.
 USS Silverstein, to the north of Ho-do Pan-do, received 30 rounds of enemy fire at a range of 12400 yd with fall of shot 50 to 300 yd from the ship but without damaging her.
 The incident was taken as evidence that the North Koreans were beginning to use fire control more regularly.
 On April 11, Wiltsie and McGinty were taken under fire by Wonsan shore batteries.
 Both ships conducted maneuvers in separate areas and delivered counter battery fire.

 Silverstein, USS Cabildo and USS Apache fired suppression fire against the batteries on Ho-do Pan-do.
 McGinty was straddled by enemy shore batteries as she moved near Wonsan on April 17.
-McGinty and USS Maddox replied with counter fire and the enemy guns ceased.
+McGinty and USS Maddox replied with counter fire and the enemy guns were destroyed.
 USS Cabildo was attacked again from shore batteries on April 29 from Ho-do Pan-do.
-Three near misses straddled ship and one direct hit amidships caused minor damage to structure and electrical wiring, two were wounded.
+Three near misses straddled the ship and one direct hit caused minor damage to structure and electrical wiring, wounding two.

-On the same day, USS Silverstein and USS Maddox, in a swept area south of Yo-do, were covering the withdrawal of two friendly sampans from Umi-do, when suddenly enemy batteries opened fire.
+On the same day, USS Silverstein and USS Maddox were covering the withdrawal of two friendly sampans from Umi-do, when suddenly enemy batteries opened fire.
 The sampans received the first salvos, around 30 total so Silverstein and Maddox returned the fire and suppressed the batteries.
 Aircraft from USS Valley Forge were also called in to provide close air support.
 Silverstein received 110 rounds of estimated 105 millimeter batteries though she was not damaged, Maddox received two rounds.
 There were no allied casualties in the action.